byvfx/ibm_ds_capstone/README.md

    - Discovering correlations that might be hidden within the data.
    - Preparing the data for subsequent predictive modeling, which includes tasks like converting categorical data using methods like one-hot encoding.

 By the conclusion of this phase, I aim to spotlight essential attributes.
-These insights will play a pivotal role in developing a machine-learning model designed to forecast the successful landing of Falcon 9’s first stage.
+These insights will play a pivotal role in developing a machine-learning model to forecast the successful landing of Falcon 9’s first stage.
+---

-## Data Collection
+## 3. Data Collection 🗂
+---

-In this phase, I'll be focusing on data collection using the **SpaceX REST API**.
-We're drawing from SpaceX launch data that offers details about launches, encompassing the rocket utilized, payload specifics, and both launch and landing particulars.
+In this phase, I'll focus on data collection using the **SpaceX REST API**.
+We're drawing from SpaceX launch data that offers details about launches, encompassing the rocket utilized, payload specifics, and launch and landing particulars.

 ### Objective

-Our primary objective is to predict if SpaceX will attempt a rocket landing based on the provided data.
+Based on the provided data, our primary objective is to predict if SpaceX will attempt a rocket landing.
 The data is accessed through various endpoints, but our main focus is on the endpoint `api.spacexdata.com/v4/launches/past`.
-To retrieve the data, a GET request is made, with the response being a list of JSON objects.
+A GET request is made to retrieve the data, with the response being a list of JSON objects.
 Each item in this list represents an individual launch.
 This data can then be transformed into a more analysis-friendly flat table format using the `json_normalize` function.

 ### Additional Data Sources

-Additionally, Falcon 9 Launch data can be gathered by web scraping specific Wiki pages.
+Web scraping specific Wiki pages can gather Falcon 9 Launch data.
 Here, the **Python BeautifulSoup package** proves invaluable, helping to extract data from HTML tables, which is then parsed into a Pandas data frame.

 ### Data Refinement Steps: